software-assignments-spring2021/spring-2019-Laika/README.md

 ![Laika](logo.png)
 # Laika: A Crowd Donation Project

-## What
+## Overview
 Crowd Donation Platform with an ERC-20 Web Browser Mineable Token.
 Anyone can use their web browser to mine a token and donate it to a charitable project of their choice.

-## Why
-Biggest reasons why people do not donate or volunteer are

-No Money

-No Time

-Lack of confidence in what their donations are actually used for This project will strive to becomes a platform where anyone can create projects to raise fund or donate their computer's processing power to mine tokens to contribute to a project.
-The token will be built on the Ethereum Blockchain, so everyone can be 100% sure that their contributions all went to the project instead of any middlemen skimming the donation.
-The ease of just leaving a browser tab on to make a donation will hopefully encourage more people to become generous and make a small or big contribution.
-In the future, the token usage after donation could be tracked too so the donor will know exactly how the donation was used.
+## A solution for transparency

+Donating money has decreased over the past years due to a lack of transparency of many organizations.
+Donors are no longer confident in their contributions and they might see it as a waste of money.

-Currently, there are some websites which users can mine Monero for a good cause.
-However, the lack of transparency of Monero leaves the miners wondering where their donations actually go to.
+Laika Crowd Funding, strives to become a powerful platform where approved 503c organizations can sign up to receive funds using crypto and a blockchain – anyone with a computer can help raise funds with full transparency.
+Currently, there are some websites which users can mine “Monero” for a good cause.
+However, the lack of transparency of “Monero” leaves donors wondering where their contributions go.

+Our system uses Ethereum Blockchain, guaranteeing confidence in the donation as all transactions are public.
+Users select from a list of verified donors and they donate their tokens to them, the 503c charity will receive the funds and spend them on a market place within the platform.
+All purchases are public and the user can track where every coin was spent on.
+With this straightforward platform we hope to increase the willingness to donate and leave users with a peace of mind.

+In the future we hope to merge a mining service where there user will leave a browser tab open to donate therefore, facilitating the process and encourage more people to become generous.

 Please read [REQUIREMENTS.md](https://github.com/nyu-software-engineering/crowd-donation/blob/master/REQUIREMENTS.md) for a better understanding of project details.